If my rental portfolio is a game, I just leveled up.

 Compounding is much easier to understand with real estate investing.
 It is also manual – you have to actively do it.

 You wait patiently for several years while the equity builds up, then you have a couple options for accessing that money.
 One is a cash out refinance.
 The other is a 1031 exchange, where you sell the property tax-free and reinvest the money into another property or two.
+If you are looking to a refinance mortgage for your property it might be worth looking into a company similar to SoFi for more information.

 You are in control.
 You get to decide when and how to go about it.